Industrial America and the Progressive Era – 1876-1929

 Buffalo Bill’s Wild West, Courier Litho.
 Co, 1899

-The Brooklyn Bridge opens in New York.
+The Brooklyn Bridge opened in New York.

-The Washington Monument is completed.
+The Washington Monument was completed.

 The Haymarket Riot